rperbichi/Startup/README.md

     - For simon, we need to return some of the user's information to the scores tab.
     - new MongoClient(url) -> creates a new mongo object.
     - DetMe -> data retrieval.

+# Simon WebSocket:

+    - WebSocket improves communication between client and server.
+    - Can be used through API in JavaScript.
+    - ws -> WebSocket Package.
+    - It is used for 2 way communication.